History of Films: Before the Cinema

 Hollywood is an entertainment business in a universe of upbeat, often unrealistic dreams.
 Films rarely take a negative point of view, but rather a sweetened worldview.
 The rise of Hollywood cinema is favored by the crisis of the great war.
 The world economy is on its knees and the United States positions itself as a world leader in several sectors.
 A policy of liberalism is established which allows American industrial products to impose themselves on foreign markets.

 Film genres were invented in Hollywood in the 1930s and 1940s for marketing needs and target audiences.
 The genres of films allowed the Studios to reach a very specific audience interested in that type of film.
-To each genre, producers always try to connect Stars and divas that the public instinctively associates with that genre.
+To each genre, producers always try to connect Stars that the public instinctively associates with that genre.
 The association between a certain gender and a certain face becomes a mechanism unconscious.
 The production is organized into a few essential genres and sub-genres: each genre includes a branching of many sub-genres, actors, directors and audience lifestyles.

 Together with the genres, the Star System.
 Stardom is one of the main phenomena of 1930s and 1940s cinema.
 Industrial cinema is the opposite of independent cinema and secures the most attractive and sensual stars.
 While in independent productions the protagonist is the director, in mainstream cinema the director is almost a simple employee and remains in the shadows behind the stars.